Those who provide the projects/assignments with people and other resources.

 - Continuously monitors the competency and resource needs for the different projects and assignments, both in the short- and the long-term.

-- Are responsible for ensuring that their staff have the necessary competencies and can follow established routines and processes.
+- Are responsible for ensuring that their employees have the necessary competencies to follow established routines and processes.

 - Are responsible for ensuring that other resources (equipment, methods, materials, etc.) meet requirements and norms.